William C. O'Neill Bike Path

 William C. O'Neill Bike Path Description

 A good place to start is the Amtrak station in the West Kingston community.
-Built by the New York, Providence and Boston Railroad in 1874, the station was shared with the Narragansett Pier Railroad to transfer passengers heading to the beaches.
-You’ll head south on the trail under a dense canopy of trees.
-Although you won’t be able to see it from the pathway, the University of Rhode Island is nearby; as you approach your first mile on the trail, you will reach a connecting trail that travels 2.1 miles to the campus.
+Built by the New York, Providence, and Boston Railroad in 1874, the station was shared with the Narragansett Pier Railroad to transfer passengers heading to the beaches.
+The trail heads southeast from here under a dense canopy of trees.
+Although it isn't visible from the pathway, the University of Rhode Island is nearby; as you approach your first mile on the trail, you will reach the URI Bike Path, which heads north to campus.

 This wooded area fringes the Great Swamp Wildlife Management Area, where, particularly in the spring and fall, you’ll encounter flocks of migratory birds.
 Also in the woods is the Tefft Historical Park, where archaeological sites date from early Narragansett tribal occupation through Colonial settlements.
-At about mile 4, you’ll enter the Tri-Pond Park, where you’ll find ponds, streams, nature trails, and a nature center.
+At about mile 4, the trail enters the Tri-Pond Park, where there are ponds, streams, nature trails, and a nature center.

-Emerging from the woods in Peace Dale (named for the railroad builder’s mother), the trail takes Railroad Street for 0.2 mile.
+Emerging from the woods in Peace Dale (named for the railroad builder’s mother), the trail takes Railroad Street for 0.2 miles.
 About midway on the left sits the renovated train depot, now a business.
-Crossing Church Street, you return to the trail.
-In 0.7 mile, you cross Main Street in Wakefield and see a replica train station.
-Arriving at the commercial center on Kingstown Road, the trail follows MacArthur Boulevard for 0.2 mile, then veers right back onto the trail.
+Crossing Church Street, the trail is once again off-road.
+In 0.7 miles, the trail crosses Main Street in Wakefield and passes a replica train station.
+Arriving at the commercial center on Kingstown Road, the trail follows MacArthur Boulevard for 0.2 miles, then veers right back onto the trail.
+The trail reaches its eastern end Mumford Road.

 Parking and Trail Access